confluentinc/confluent-kubernetes-examples/hybrid/clusterlink/none_confluent_source_cluster/README.md

 ## ClusterLink Setup

 ### Kafka Cluster with Mutual TLS Authentication
-In this example, source is running without any security and destination kafka run in mutual TLS mode.
+In this example, source is running opensource kafka without any security and destination Confluent Server run in mutual TLS mode.

 ## Set up Pre-requisites
 Set the tutorial directory for this tutorial under the directory you downloaded the tutorial files:

 ```
-export TUTORIAL_HOME=<Tutorial directory>/hybrid/clusterlink/none_confluent_source_cluster
+export TUTORIAL_HOME=$PWD/hybrid/clusterlink/none_confluent_source_cluster
 ```

 ```